 However, no matter what, our community will empower each other regardless of what society said.
 You can join us, or you can watch us, but we will not stop fighting for our rights.

 It’s been almost a decade since my diagnosis, and at that time, I felt so much shame, but today I feel the opposite.
 I am filled with pride.
-It’s from the shattered pieces that I am whole.

 the act of simply being seen can save a person’s life.